 Some students simply email everyone in the department.
 They usually don't get responses.
 This distinguishes you.
 Faculty want students who are interested and bring a level of excitement with them.
 THIS IS KEY.

 Time to Talk

 Neither of you have committed to anything.
 Don't corner them or you by asking if you can work with them.
 If it doesn't seem like a good fit, at least you learned something new!

 Less pressure for both of you.
 There is a lot of pressure behind someone saying "Can I work on your research?"
 This is their livelihood.
 An invitation to talk turns thoughts from a formal interview to a fun conversation between people with similar interests.
 (Again, likely a "nerd-out" topic.)

 Scope each other out.
 You can both see whether the dynamic between you would work well.

 Learn about the work.
 Sometimes things look different on paper than they actually are.
 A conversation helps you find out whether the work or project is actually interesting to you.
 More in love than when you went in?
 Great - make a natural transition to asking how you could get involved.
 Not something you want to do?
-Great - maybe they know of other faculty members who work on research projects more in-line with your interests.
+Great - let them know what your interests are.
+Maybe they know of faculty members who work on research projects more in-line with your interests.